HopeforJustice/main/src/plugins/shortpixel-image-optimiser/readme.txt

 * option to convert any JPEG, PNG or GIF (even animated ones!) to **WebP** and **AVIF** for more Google love. <a href="https://shortpixel.com/blog/how-webp-images-can-speed-up-your-site/" target="_blank">How to enable WebP?</a>. <a href="https://shortpixel.com/blog/what-is-avif-and-why-is-it-good/" target="_blank">What is AVIF and why is it good?</a>.
 * **New!:** full <a href="https://shortpixel.com/knowledge-base/article/537-wp-cli-support-for-shortpixel-image-optimizer" target="_blank">WP-CLI support</a> for background processing, useful especially for websites with a very large Media Library
 * **New!:** Easily add <a href="https://shortpixel.com/knowledge-base/article/543-how-to-schedule-a-cron-event-to-run-shortpixel-image-optimizer" target="_blank">recurrent cron jobs</a> for background optimization.
 Useful if you have users uploading images via the front end of your website
+* **New!:** Smart Cropping.
+Generate subject-centered thumbnails using ShortPixel's AI engine
 * option to automatically convert PNG to JPG if that will result in smaller images.
 Ideal for large images in PNG format
 * option to include the next generation images (WebP and AVIF) into the front-end pages by using the `<picture>` tag instead of `<img>`, independent from generating them through the plugin
 * compatible with WP Retina 2x - all **retina images** are automatically compressed. <a href="https://shortpixel.com/blog/how-to-use-optimized-retina-images-on-your-wordpress-site-for-best-user-experience-on-apple-devices/" target="_blank">How to benefit from Retina displays?</a>